-First things first, you’re going to need a free hosting account with a reputable, professional, top-of-the-line hosting provider like Geocities or Tripod.
-Really, any service that will host your files and provide you with an easy to use site building interface will do.
+First, you will need a free hosting account with a reputable, professional, top-of-the-line hosting provider like Geocities or Tripod.
+Really, any service that will host your files and provide you with an easy-to-use site-building interface will do.
 Most importantly, make sure you base your decision upon which company’s name you think sounds the coolest.

 2. The Perfect Pseudonym

 If you want your website to be taken seriously, you’re going to need to build a solid reputation.
 Of course, that all starts with the perfect pseudonym.
 David Davidson may work for you in real life, but you’re going to need something a little more powerful for your online persona.
 Try viRu$_hAx0r_4002-91, CYBER_BATMAN_2000, or sk8r325809238291.
 See, doesn’t that feel better?

 3. An Under Construction Page

 What’s more important than actually launching your site?
 Taking the time to create an elaborate page letting anyone who may randomly stumble upon your site know that it’s under construction.
 Do not, I repeat, DO NOT begin working on your site until you have a solid “under construction” page up.
 Don’t forget to include several images of construction signs and links to websites that already feature the content you are planning to cover.
 This might take awhile, but don’t worry, this page can be saved for future use.